GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/sandboxingEval/index.md

 ### Pass the result back {: #pass_result }

-We'll make this template available for use by setting up a message listener that accepts commands from the Event Page.
+We'll make this template available for use by setting up a message listener that accepts commands from the extension Page.
 We'll use the `command` passed in to determine what ought to be done (you could imagine doing more than simply rendering; perhaps creating templates?
 Perhaps managing them in some way?), and the `context` will be passed into the template directly for rendering.
 The rendered HTML will be passed back to the Event Page so the extension can do something useful with it later on: